-Follow the directions below if you already have a Raspbian Jessie OS running on your network and wish to add the Tilt Pi app to it.
+Follow the directions below if you already have a Raspbian Jessie or Stretch OS running on your network and wish to add the Tilt Pi app to it.
 Be sure to make a backup of your card in case the installation has any conflicts.
-If you're starting from a new Raspberry PI, I recommend downloading our pre-installed image here.
+If you're starting with a new Raspberry Pi or NOOBS, I recommend downloading our pre-installed image here and overwriting your NOOBS SD card.
 In the picture below, I have installed Tilt Pi on a SD card image for a 3.5" touchscreen available on Ali Express.
 Please note their may be unknown incompatibilities with other software installations and may require troubleshooting beyond the scope of these instructions.

 bash <(curl -sL https://raw.githubusercontent.com/node-red/raspbian-deb-package/master/resources/update-nodejs-and-nodered)